pmorie/middleware-keynote-demo-blog/README.md

 1. Creates a project namespace for priming the registry
 2. Tags the nodejs builder image on each of the nodes
 3. Push the tagged nodejs builder image to the registry from each node

+## Requirement 2: Resize from 1 to 10 replicas in under 20 seconds

+TODO: not sure what to say here -- if I remember correctly, this was pretty much attainable with a smaller cluster once we had the priming working correctly.

+## Requirement 3: Scale from 10 to 1026 replicas in under 3 minutes

+TODO: talk about effect of cluster size and local ssd on scale-up time

+## Running the demo at scale

+TODO: discuss soak testing and proxy work